shwetabh-23/SunBaseData_Assignment/README.md

 # SunBaseData_Assignment
-Just run the Jupiter Notebook and follow along
+Just run the Jupiter Notebook and follow along.